 - Swimming pool

-When your time with us is drawing to a close you will meet with your therapist and a case manager who will help to get the discharge process complete.
+When your time with us is drawing to a close at our treatment center in Belton, TX, you will meet with your therapist and a case manager who will help to get the discharge process complete.
 Before you leave our doors we will make sure that you have an appointment set up for your next phase of treatment, ensure that you have a stable living situation, and provide you with transportation.
 On the day of discharge you will meet with your psychologist and other treatment team members to make sure that you are stable and everything is in place to make the transition as smooth as possible.

-We do offer a few outpatient programs that may be beneficial for some of our patients who no longer need the intensive care offered in the inpatient program.
+We do offer a few outpatient treatment options that may be beneficial for some of our patients who no longer need the intensive care offered through inpatient treatment.
 Our partial hospitalization program (PHP) is designated for youth ages 10-17 years of age and is a day treatment program designed to teach living and coping skills and address personal responsibility and positive interactions within the family, school, and community.
 We also have an outpatient program that is available to patients of all ages whose symptoms are not severe enough to meet the criteria for other treatment levels, but still interfere with daily life.
 Finally, if a patient is far enough along in the recovery process they may be ready to discharge home and will be provided with referrals for traditional outpatient therapy.